OoTRandomizer/OoT-Randomizer/README.md

   * Pulling out ocarina near a spot where Pierre can spawn will do so.
 * Rainbow Bridge changes
   * Spiritual Stones added as bridge requirement
-  * 100 Gold Skulltula tokens added as bridge requirement
+  * 100 Golden Skull Tokens added as bridge requirement
 * Any location can now be excluded from being required.
 * Various advanced tricks has been split into individual tricks to be selected.
 * Choose sound effects ocarina uses when played